Dausa railway station

 Dausa railway station is a railway station in Dausa, Dausa district, in the state of Rajasthan, India.

 It is located 60 km from Jaipur railway station.
-It is administered by the Jaipur division of the North Western Railway zone of Indian Railways.
+It is administered by the Jaipur Railway Division of the North Western Railway zone of Indian Railways.

 The main lines passing through Dausa is Delhi–Ahmedabad line via Ajmer (electric double broad-gauge line).